Bully (video game): Gameplay

 The player can use melee attacks and weapons to fight enemies.
 The weapons available include slingshots, bags of marbles and itching powder, stink bombs, firecrackers (including bottle rockets), baseball bats, planks of wood, and spud guns.
 Jimmy can run, jump, swim, climb, or use vehicles to navigate the game's world.
 The vehicles featured in the game include a skateboard, scooters, bicycles, and go-karts.
-The player can also grab onto the back of a moving car while on a skateboard, but can't drive cars themselves.
+The player can also grab onto the back of a moving car while on a skateboard, but cannot drive cars themselves.
 Bus stops located in various locations around the town allow the player to quickly travel back to Bullworth Academy.
 Should the player take damage, their health meter can be fully replenished using multiple methods, such as drinking sodas, which can be obtained from vending machines or dropped by enemies, and kissing certain NPCs after interacting with them.
-When the player's health is entirely depleted, gameplay stops and the player respawns at the nearest medical center.
+When the player's health is entirely depleted, gameplay stops and the player respawns at the nearest medical centre.

-If the player breaks rules while playing, the game's authority figures (prefects, policemen and orderlies) may respond as indicated by a "trouble" meter in the head-up display (HUD).
+If the player breaks rules while playing, the game's authority figures (prefects, policemen and orderlies) may respond as indicated by a "trouble" meter in the heads-up display (HUD).
 The levels displayed on the meter indicate the current level of severity.
 Authority figures will attempt to grab and subdue the player, who may fight back.
 The higher the severity level is, the harder will authority figures try to catch the player; at the maximum level, the player can no longer fight back, as they will be instantly "busted" should they be grabbed.
 If the player is busted, they respawn at the nearest police station or the school principal's office and all their weapons (excluding the slingshot, skateboard, and camera) are confiscated.
 If a class is in progress, the player will instead be taken to it and forced to attend (even if they have already completed it).
 Authority figures can subdue other students as well, should they cause trouble.

-The game's multiplayer mode, exclusive to Scholarship Edition on Wii and Xbox 360 and Anniversary Edition, has two players compete to gain the highest score in the same minigames used for classes.
+The game's multiplayer mode, exclusive to the Scholarship Edition on Wii and Xbox 360 and the Anniversary Edition, has two players compete to gain the highest score in the same minigames used for classes.
 One player controls Jimmy, and the other Gary Smith.